dotnet/csharpstandard/standard/lexical-structure.md

 > *Example*: The character sequence `//` is processed as the beginning of a single-line comment because that lexical element is longer than a single `/` token. *end example*

 Some tokens are defined by a set of lexical rules; a main rule and one or more sub-rules.
-The latter are marked in the grammar by `fragment` to indicate the rule does defines part of another token.
+The latter are marked in the grammar by `fragment` to indicate the rule defines part of another token.
 Fragment rules are not considered in the top-to-bottom ordering of lexical rules.

 > *Note*: In ANTLR `fragment` is a keyword which produces the same behavior defined here. *end note*